cloudscale-ch/csi-cloudscale/README.md

    or any other means to set the annotation.
  * If you are using self defined storage classes: change the storage class provisioner names from `"ch.cloudscale.csi"` to `"csi.cloudscale.ch"`.

+### From csi-cloudscale v2.x to v3.x

+When updating from csi-cloudscale v2.x to v3.x please note the following:

+ * The new release adds the `csi.cloudscale.ch/zone` label to all nodes (existing ones and new added after the upgrade)
+ * The `region` label will stay in place for existing nodes and not be added to new nodes.
+It can be safely removed from all nodes from a `csi-cloudscale` driver perspective.

 ## Advanced Configuration